Advanced C++ | Virtual Constructor

 Can we make a class constructor virtual in C++ to create polymorphic objects?
-No. C++ being static typed (the purpose of RTTI is different) language, it is meaningless to the C++ compiler to create an object polymorphically.
+No. C++ being statically typed (the purpose of RTTI is different) language, it is meaningless to the C++ compiler to create an object polymorphically.
 The compiler must be aware of the class type to create the object.
-In other words, what type of object to be created is a compile time decision from C++ compiler perspective.
+In other words, what type of object to be created is a compile-time decision from the C++ compiler perspective.
 If we make constructor virtual, compiler flags an error.
-In fact except inline, no other keyword is allowed in the declaration of constructor.
+In fact, except inline, no other keyword is allowed in the declaration of the constructor.

-In practical scenarios we would need to create a derived class object in a class hierarchy based on some input.
+In practical scenarios, we would need to create a derived class object in a class hierarchy based on some input.
 Putting in other words, object creation and object type are tightly coupled which forces modifications to extended.
-The objective of virtual constructor is to decouple object creation from it’s type.
+The objective of the virtual constructor is to decouple object creation from its type.

-How can we create required type of object at runtime?
+How can we create the required type of an object at runtime?
 For example, see the following sample program.

 In the above sample, assume that the hierarchy Base, Derived1 and Derived2 are part of library code.
 The class User is utility class trying to make use of the hierarchy.
 The main function is consuming Base hierarchy functionality via User class.

 The User class constructor is creating Derived1 object, always.
 If the User‘s consumer (the main in our case) needs Derived2 functionality, User needs to create “new Derived2()” and it forces recompilation.
 Recompiling is bad way of design, so we can opt for the following approach.